-Every season serves a purpose.
-Even or especially the last one we walk with our best friends.
-A season of profound lessons.
-Of accepting “there is nothing we can do” about the disease.
-But knowing “there is always something we can do” to make our best friends feel more comfortable.
-And pain-free.
+Every season serves a purpose, perhaps especially the last one we walk with our best friends.
+A season with profound lessons – of accepting “there is nothing we can do” about the disease.
+But knowing “there is always something we can do” to help our best friends feel more comfortable and pain-free.

 what is palliative care?

-As our animal friends approach their golden years (some in their younger days), they may develop terminal illnesses like kidney failure, heart disease or cancer.
+As our animal friends approach their golden years, they may develop terminal illnesses like kidney failure, heart disease or cancer.
 When we understand that the condition is not treatable or the decision is made not to treat it – yet our pet still has “that light in her eyes” – then we talk about palliative care.

 The primary aim of palliative care is to provide comfort to the terminally ill.
 Relieve pain for the dying.
 Maximise quality of life in the final days.
 Until death occurs naturally or humane euthanasia becomes necessary.

 From the moment we decide to share life with our animal friends, the day will come when we have to watch, with breaking hearts, as they grow old and die.

 In the last walk leading up to that, we have a moral duty to not prolong suffering.
 To learn to manage chronic wounds and administer medications.
 To know when to drop ‘cure’ from our vocabulary and start palliative care.
 And most importantly, to realise when it is time to stop.

 Pain is debilitating.
 Chronic pain can create a “stress response” associated with elevations of cortisol, reducing your pet’s immune response, leading to infections and slower healing.